Alum: Deodorant

-An alum block can be used directly as a perfume-free deodorant (antiperspirant), and unprocessed mineral alum is sold in Indian bazaars for that purpose.
+An alum block can be used directly as a perfume-free deodorant, and unprocessed mineral alum is sold in Indian bazaars for that purpose.
 Throughout Island Southeast Asia, potassium alum is most widely known as tawas and has numerous uses.
 It is used as a traditional antiperspirant and deodorant.
 The crystals are usually ground into a fine powder before use.

 Bread

-In Britain alum has been used as a way of preserving flour and bleaching it.
+In Britain, alum has been used as a way of preserving flour and bleaching it.
 Bakers used small amounts to make the fine white manchet bread produced for the rich.
 In times of poor harvest, more alum was added.
 In 1758 the British government banned the use of alum in bread, although some bakers continued to use it and many people continued to demand white bread adulterated with alum.

 During the 19th century, alum was used along with other substances like plaster of Paris to adulterate certain food products, particularly bread.
 It was used to make lower-grade flour appear whiter, allowing the producers to spend less on whiter flour.
 Because it retains water, it would make the bread heavier, meaning that merchants could charge more for it in their shops.
 The amount of alum present in each loaf of bread could reach concentrations that would be toxic to humans and cause chronic diarrhoea, which could result in the death of young children.